InfoMRV/siteweb/content/projects/mahajanga-phase-1-solar.md

 date: 2021-06-15T00:00:00.000Z
 region: Madagascar
 description: >-
-  Renewable energy produced by solar panels with a capacity of 1.2 MW.
+  Solar plant in the city of Mahajanga with a capacity of 1.2 MW built to help the effort of providing cheaper and greener energy in Madagascar.
 featured_image: /images/Mahajanga.jpeg
 lang: en
 status: complete